 Be Found Online For Your Brand

-The first requirement in digital marketing is to be found for your brand name online.
+The first requirement in digital marketing is to be found for your brand name online, any agency or expert SEO freelancer should make this a priority.
 It does not matter how good your business is on a day-to-day business, if you cannot be found for your brand name, the trust falls to the floor.
 So, choosing a good brand name is important, even if you choose to have a second website with a search term for a URL

 Use Social Media For Positive Impact